 When a contract between two or more parties is breached, there will generally be some sort of contract dispute that requires the help of an experienced breach of contract attorney.
-The Houston breach of contract attorneys at Berg Plummer Johnson & Raval, LLP can handle any commercial breach of contract dispute that may arise.
+The Houston breach of contract attorneys at Berg Plummer & Johnson, LLP can handle any commercial breach of contract dispute that may arise.
 As experienced trial lawyers, our attorneys are prepared to take the case to trial if a favorable result cannot be achieved through negotiations.

 Table of Contents